 I saw the Ughi, saw the Catellini, Filippi, Greci, Ormanni, Alberichi, famed citizens already in decline, and saw, as great as they were venerable, dell’Arca with della Sannella, and Ardinghi, Soldanieri, and Bostichi.

-The fact that Cacciaguida does not expect his descendant to recognize these names, because time’s scissors have shorn them of their fame, tells us everything we need to know about what time does to human constructs.
-And, in passing, let me note that the model of time eclipsing fame—“la fama nel tempo nascosa”—provides the model for Petrarch’s Trionfi.
+The fact that Cacciaguida does not expect his descendant to recognize these names, because time’s scissors have shorn them of their fame, tells us everything that we need to know about what time does to human constructs.
+“Le vostre cose tutte hanno lor morte” indeed.
+The analysis that Dante here provides of time eclipsing fame — “la fama nel tempo nascosa” — is so compelling that it provides the model for Petrarch’s Trionfi.

-These Florentine names are analogous to the names in the catalogue of ships in Book 2 of the Iliad (since Dante did not know the Iliad, this is a topos that he encountered through Vergil rather than Homer).
+These Florentine names are analogous to the names of the Greek tribes that set sail for Troy in the catalogue of ships in Book 2 of the Iliad.
+(Since Dante did not know the Iliad, this is a topos that he encountered through reading the Aeneid.)
 In other words, the recording of names is an epic topos, and the implications of writing these names have to be considered in the light of the mission of the epic poet.
+The mission of the epic poet is to preserve the names and the culture that they represent.
+Dante’s goal here is to preserve the culture that was embodied by those names, the culture whose passing he memorializes in Paradiso 16..
 And, in fact, the names are still here, and we still know them.

 Although Dante’s reader is confronted with the mortality of these names, he or she is also faced with the indelibility of the Florentine phonebook.
 For the task of the epic poet, as we shall see in the next canto, is nothing less than to record human history and thus to preserve it.